Slow cinema

 Slow cinema is a genre of art cinema characterised by a style that is minimalist, observational, and with little or no narrative, and which typically emphasizes long takes.
-It is sometimes called "contemplative cinema".
+It is sometimes called contemplative cinema.

 History

-Founders of the genre include Andrei Tarkovsky, Ingmar Bergman, Michelangelo Antonioni, Robert Bresson, František Vláčil, Pier Paolo Pasolini, G. Aravindan, Aleksandr Sokurov, Béla Tarr, Chantal Akerman, Theo Angelopoulos, Abbas Kiarostami, Franco Piavoli. and Andy Warhol.
-Tarkovsky said, "I think that what a person normally goes to cinema for is time".
+Practitioners of the genre include Andrei Tarkovsky, Michelangelo Antonioni, Robert Bresson, Lav Diaz, Pedro Costa, Pier Paolo Pasolini, Aleksandr Sokurov, Béla Tarr, Chantal Akerman, Theo Angelopoulos and Abbas Kiarostami.

 Greek director Theo Angelopoulos has been called an "icon of the so-called Slow Cinema movement".
 Examples of the style include Ben Rivers's Two Years at Sea, Michelangelo Frammartino's Le Quattro Volte, and Shaun Wilson's 51 Paintings.

 Recent underground film movements such as Remodernist film share the sensibility of slow or contemplative cinema.

 G. Aravindan was a filmmaker whose works such as Kanchana Sita, Thampu and Esthappan have been regarded as embodying a uniquely original style of contemplative cinema where the aesthetic sensibility and philosophical insights of Indian culture could find a meditative mode of expression within more universal contexts of humanism and transcendentalism.

 The AV Festival held a Slow Cinema Weekend at the Star and Shadow Cinema in Newcastle in March 2012, including the films of Rivers, Lav Diaz, Lisandro Alonso and Fred Kelemen.

-Recent examples include films by Kelly Reichardt, Bruno Dumont, Albert Serra, Lech Majewski, Benedek Fliegauf, Apichatpong Weerasethakul, Anocha Suwichakornpong, Vimukthi Jayasundara, Hou Hsiao-hsien, Tsai Ming-Liang, Lav Diaz, Sergei Loznitsa, Carlos Reygadas, Amat Escalante, Nicolas Pereda, Nuri Bilge Ceylan, Sharunas Bartas, Pedro Costa, Paz Encina, and Scott Barley.
+Recent examples of slow cinema include films by Kelly Reichardt, Bruno Dumont, Lucrecia Martel, Albert Serra, Apichatpong Weerasethakul, Bas Devos, Jia Zhangke, Pablo Stoll, Hou Hsiao-hsien, Edward Yang, Tsai Ming-Liang, Lav Diaz, Sergei Loznitsa, Carlos Reygadas, Benedek Fliegauf, Amat Escalante, Lisandro Alonso, Kim Ki-duk, Nuri Bilge Ceylan, Fernando Eimbcke, Sharunas Bartas, Scott Barley, and Pedro Costa.